Knexis/Slydepay-android-sdk-with-sample/README.md

         ->Open Module Settings
                 ->Select the Dependency Tab
-                          ->Tap on the green plus sign on the right and select "Module dependency" -You would see the "paywith" module.
+                          ->Tap on the green plus sign on the right and select "Module dependency" ->You would see the "paywith" module.
 Select it.
 ```

 Tap on OK and you are good to go.
 Not really but you are close